beckitrue/devpod-neovim/docs/index.md

 If I were to continue with this PoC, I would:

-- Configure the container to us `zsh` as the shell
+- Configure the container to use `zsh` as the shell
 - Write custom Features to install the packages that I need.
 - Write a Dockerfile and docker compose file to add the packages that I need.